ajgon/opsworks_ruby/docs/attributes.md

 - `app['framework']['assets_precompilation_command']`
     - A command which will be invoked to precompile assets.

+- `app['framework']['logrotate_name']`
+    - **Type:** string
+    - **Default:** Depends on adapter-specific behaviors
+    - The name of the logrotate_app resource, and generated configuration file, for the specified app framework logrotate configuration.
+    - Unlike other logrotate attributes, this attribute can only be set or overridden at a the app framework level;
+      there are no app-wide or global settings beyond those provided by the framework library

+- `app['framework']['logrotate_log_paths']`
+    - **Type:** Array
+    - **Default:** Depends on adapter-specific behaviors
+    - Which log file(s) should be backed up via logrotate.
+If this parameter evaluates to an empty array, no logs will be backed up for the specified app framework.
+    - Unlike other logrotate attributes, this attribute can only be set or overridden at a the app framework level;
+      there are no app-wide or global settings beyond those provided by the framework library.

 #### padrino

 For Padrino, slight adjustments needs to be made.
 Since there are many database adapters supported, instead of creating